13 Top Chinese Car Brands [As Of 2025]

 During its initial years, FAW exclusively produced commercial trucks that were based on Soviet designs.
 However, by 1958, the company shifted its focus towards passenger vehicles, more specifically luxury sedans, to cater to the needs of political elites.

-FAW continues to produce and market luxury passenger cars under the Hongqui brand.
+FAW continues to produce and market luxury passenger cars under the Hongqi brand.
 The other two passenger car brands that operate under FAW are Bestune and Oley.
 Apart from passenger vehicles, the company manufactures buses, trucks, and auto parts.

 FAW Group is one of China’s leading automakers by total sales.
 In 2023, the company sold around 732,000 vehicles (excluding JVs), out of which about 490,000 were passenger cars.
 The Chinese automaker has JVs with Toyota, Volkswagen, and GM.